 20. Design Clever

-Are you looking for inspiration from real-world projects?
-Masterpicks has you covered.
-This image-led blog presents you with a new, hand-picked design project every day, across UX and UI design, illustration, animation, 3D art, graphic design, branding, industrial design and photography, there's a real breadth and depth to the work that's featured here.
+Masterpicks is an image-led blog that presents a new, hand-picked design project every day.
+Covering UX and UI design, illustration, animation, 3D art, graphic design, branding, industrial design and photography, there's a real breadth and depth to the work that's featured here.

 24. Frank Chimero